-7.9 The largest banking groups in the United Kingdom are subject to legislation36 which will require that requires them to carry out their core UK financial services activities within a ring-fenced body (RFB) and that are separate these-from certain other activities of the wider group.
-Where an RFB is part of a material sub-group (see paragraph 7.4), the Bank expects to scale the internal MREL for the top entity of the material sub-group at 90%, as a starting point, unless the Bank is satisfied that the wider group has sufficient readily-deployable resources to justify moving to a lower calibration in the 75% to 90% range.37 This approach is intended to ensure that the setting of internal MREL for RFBs is in line with the range set out in the FSB's TLAC standard while minimising the RFB's dependence on the rest of the group, consistent with the PRA's ring-fencing objectives.
+7.9 The largest banking groups in the United Kingdom are subject to legislation41 which will require themrequired under FSMA to carry out their core UK financial services activities within a ring-fenced body (RFB) andthat is separate these-from certain other activities of the wider group.
+Where an RFB is part of a material subgroup (see paragraph 7.4), the Bank expects to scale the internal MREL for the top entity of the material sub-group at 90%, as a starting point, unless the Bank is satisfied that the wider group has sufficient readily-deployable resources to justify moving to a lower calibration in the 75% to 90% range.42 This approach is intended to ensure that the setting of internal MREL for RFBs is in line with the range set out in the FSB's TLAC standard while minimising the RFB's dependence on the rest of the group, consistent with the PRA's ring-fencing objectives.
 The Bank is committed to working with overseas resolution authorities to build confidence in each other's resolution regimes.
 This could help contribute towards circumstances in which this scaling can be reduced in future.